I was born into the world January 12, 1962 in Van Nuys, California. My early childhood years could be referred to as the "Ozzie and Harriet" life.

 I got a job back in Costa Mesa California, which was about one hour from my house (when there wasn't traffic, two hours if there was).
 I pumped gas and washed windows for $6.00 per hour 12 hours per day, 6 days per week.
 I would read my Bible between cars and basked in the peace of God.
 I would get my paycheck and after taxes and gasoline expenses it wasn't enough to pay half my house payment, but I cried every Friday because of how gracious my Lord was and that I had a legitimate paycheck.

-I continued to study and started attending Calvary Chapel in Costa Mesa, Ca where I began in ministry teaching the Bible, discipling new believers, and serving in any capacity that the Lord opened to me.
+I continued to study the Bible and the Lord began to use me in His ministry.
+I began in teaching the Bible, discipling new believers, working in leadership and serving in any capacity that the Lord opened to me.

 Back to Lambert Dolphin's Library